Batak architecture: Karo architecture

-The Karo rumah adat (traditional house), known as 'Siwaluh Jabu', is, as with the Rumah Aceh, oriented North-South, possibly for shelter from the sun.
+The Karo rumah adat (traditional house), known as 'Siwaluh Jabu', is, as with the Rumah Aceh, oriented north–south, possibly for shelter from the sun.

-Karo rumah adat are longhouses, for multiple family occupancy, up to twelve families in some areas, though usually eight.
-A Karo longhouse would be large, in order to accommodate so many families, and is built on stilts.
+Karo rumah adat are longhouses, for multiple-family occupancy, up to twelve families in some areas, though usually eight.
+A Karo longhouse would be large, to accommodate so many families, and is built on stilts.

-The houses are constructed from wood, bamboo, using ijuk fibres for binding (no nails or screws are used) and for the thatched roof.
+The houses are constructed from wood, and bamboo, using ijuk fibres for binding (no nails or screws are used) and for the thatched roof.
 The design is naturally earthquake-resistant.

-In order to choose a suitable site for the house, the guru (witch doctor) would be consulted, who would determine whether the land was bad or good.
+To choose a suitable site for the house, the guru (witch doctor) would be consulted, who would determine whether the land was bad or good.
 A plot would be staked out using coconut fronds, and other villagers would be given four days to object to the proposed construction.

-After the four-day period had elapsed, a hole was dug in the centre of the plot, into which was placed a knife, betel leaf and rice.
+After the four-day period had elapsed, a hole was dug in the centre of the plot, into which was placed a knife, betel leaf, and rice.
 The guru and the kalimbubu and anak beru would perform rites to determine that the ground was suitable.

-After the site was ready, a seven-day ceremony was performed, consulting the spirits of the forest (for wood) and arranging payment for the craftsmen responsible for creating decoration of the house.
+After the site was ready, a seven-day ceremony was performed, consulting the spirits of the forest (for wood) and arranging payment for the craftsmen responsible for creating the decoration of the house.

 All the occupants of the village would then erect the pillars supporting the house, after which they would eat together.

-The colours used in Karo designs are red, white and black.
+The colours used in Karo designs are red, white, and black.
 The red signifies a zest for life, a 'get-up-and-go', the colour seen in traditional clothes used in weddings, black the colour of death, man's ignorance of Dibata's (God) will, and white, the colour of God's holiness.

-Ornamentation is very important in Karo houses, with Buffalo horns an essential decoration of the rumah adat, and two white-painted horns are mounted on each end of the roof (the mounting is done in the night, so nobody sees), using both male and female buffalo.
+Ornamentation is fundamental in Karo houses, with Buffalo horns an essential decoration of the rumah adat, and two white-painted horns are mounted on each end of the roof (the mounting is done in the night, so nobody sees), using both male and female buffalo.
 Ornaments in Karo houses served traditionally to protect the residents from evil spirits, and to demonstrate the status of the owner.
 With the fading of traditional religious beliefs (permena), they are now largely decorative and a reminder of past cultural traditions.

 Ornaments of Karo homes are found in three ways: